Intro background

 Overview

-Cambridge has many options for travelling within and to neighboring cities.
-In Cambridge, the MBTA has 27 bus routes, 2 rapid transit lines, and the Fitchburg Commuter Rail line.
+The Massachusetts Bay Transportation Authority (MBTA) is the Greater Boston areas public transit provider.
+The MBTA runs 27 bus routes, 2 rail rapid transit lines, and the commuter rail (Fitchburg line) within Cambridge.
 Using public transit is an effective way to mitigate our greenhouse gas emissions.
 By taking buses, subways, and the commuter rail, we can reduce our impact on climate change.

 Image of person riding a bike in a separated bike lane on a busy street